We asked 28 experts “What are the Most Life Changing Books?”

 Simon Sinek is probably one of the most influential writers and motivators especially for the millennials today.

 The idea behind this book is simple: how we fare in life, in work, and in business are ultimately driven by our motivation.
 If we have a strong reason, we usually want to move forward, and vice versa.
 People say if we have the will, we will find a way.

 Yet, where’s the way to the will?
 Apparently, the “why” is the way, our reason will provide the will.

 A book that has really changed my life for the better has to be “The Magic of Thinking Big“ by David J. Schwartz.

 Although it’s an old book, it’s time-tested words of wisdom make you view things in a whole new way.
 You start to see toxic thought patterns you use to have and the book is a true guide to ditching old ways of thinking to adopt new, profound ways of thinking that the most successful people adopt.

 This book is a great aid in understanding how to sell and influence customers and leads.
-It covers many widespread areas – and give some excellent tips on what differentiates poor from great sales people.
+It covers many widespread areas – and gives some excellent tips on what differentiates poor from great salespeople.